-All workers are entitled to 10 National Employment Standards Conditions (see the Fair Work Ombudsman website).
+All workers are entitled to 10 National Employment Standards Conditions (for more information on these, go to the Fair Work Ombudsman website).

 For more information regarding the above, go to

-- The ACTU website, especially the Secure Jobs, Better Future website, and the ACTU site for students WorkSite.
+- The ACTU website, especially the Get Advice section of the Australian Unions website, and the ACTU site for students WorkSite.
 The ACTU also has Helpline, phone 1300 362 223.

 - The VTHC website - young people can call the VTHC Young Workers Centre for information and advice on 1800 714 754

 - FairWork Commission website - which has information on Awards and Agreements, Terminations and how to apply for unfair dismissal, and more.
 There's a Helpline - phone 1300 799 675

 - Fair Work Ombudsman - for information on pay, awards, employment conditions, leave, termination and more.
 The site has a number of Best Practice Guides for the workplace

 - Job Watch - an independent organisation that provides employment rights information for workers.